Cart

 • Hygiene is a myth: Properly washed used clothing is chemically cleaner than new clothes soaked in formaldehyde during transport.

-• Savings: Building a circular wardrobe, you spend less on individual premium pieces than you would on mass-produced items.
+• Savings: Building a circular wardrobe costs less on individual premium pieces than you’d spend on mass-produced items.

-• Locality: Use Polish platforms (Vinted, OLX) and local thrift stores – that’s where the best deals are found.
+• Locality: Use Polish platforms and local thrift stores – that’s where the best deals are.

 Why is circular fashion the only sensible direction?

-Let’s stop talking about the planet for a moment (though it breathes a sigh of relief when you do), and focus on your wallet and comfort.
+Let’s pause talking about the planet for a moment (though it breathes easier when you do), and focus on your wallet and comfort.
 Circular fashion is above all the economy of common sense.
 When you enter a thrift store or vintage boutique, you pay a fraction of the price for materials that cost a fortune in regular retail.

-Experience shows that used clothing from 10 or 15 years ago often has much better weight and more careful finishing than today’s premium collections.
+Experience shows that used clothing from 10 or 15 years ago often has much better weight and finer finishing than today’s premium collections.
 Why?
-Because brands used to have to compete for customers with quality, not just Instagram reach.
-By choosing the closed loop, you gain access to fashion archives that can’t be faked.
+Because brands used to compete for customers with quality, not just Instagram reach.
+Choosing the closed loop gives you access to fashion archives that can’t be replicated.

 How to tell treasure from trash?
 (Touch test)